 There are two ways to create an Excel VBA macro.
 The first is to place a command button on the MS Excel spreadsheet and click on the button to enter the Visual Basic Editor.
 The second is to launch the Visual Basic Editor from the menu.
 To launch the VBE, click on tools on the menu bar and select macro and then click on Visual Basic Editor.

 To create an Excel VBA using the command button, you need to place the command button on the spreadsheet.
 In order to access the command button, you need to click View on the MS Excel menu bar and then click on the toolbar and select the Control Toolbox to launch the control toolbox, as shown in Figure 1.1 .The control toolbox comprises various controls, as shown in Figure 1.2.
 Select the command button and place it on the spreadsheet.

-Next, click on the command button to start the Visual Basic Editor.
-In the VBE , enter the statements as shown in Figure 1.3.
-The first statement will fill up cell A1 to cell A10 with the phrase "Visual Basic" while the second statement adds the value in cell A11 and cell B11 and then displays the sum in cell C11.
+Next, you click on the command button and the Visual Basic Editor will appear.Enter the statement as shown in the Figure 1.3.
+The first statement will fill up cell A1 to cell A10 with the phrase "Visual Basic" while the second statement add the value in cell A11 and cell B11 and then show the sum in cell C11.
 The output is shown in Figure 1.4.

 To launch the VBE, click on tools on the menu bar and select macro and then click on Visual Basic Editor,as shown in Figure 1.5.
 The Visual Basic Editor code window is shown in Figure 1.6.
-In this example, we create a VBA function using the If..Then..ElseIf statements.
-This function computes the commission based on the sales volume.
-We will learn more about function in the later lesson.
+You can create a VBA function in the VBE.
+We will learn about function in later lesson.